 World of Warcraft: Shadowlands release date

 At Gamescom Opening Night Live, we were given the release date for World of Warcraft: Shadowlands.
-Finally, we can expect to play Shadowlands on October 27.
-However, we still don't know when we can expect to see the pre-patch launch.
+It was originally announced that we can expect to play Shadowlands on October 27.
+However, the game was delayed indefinitely and we were unsure when we'd see it again... until now.

 World of Warcraft: Shadowlands gameplay